Retros That Ship Changes Instead of Notes

 Start the next retro with follow-through

-The first five minutes of the next retrospective matter.
-Before collecting new notes, review the previous action card.
-This small habit shows the team that retro decisions do not disappear after the meeting.
+The next retro's first five minutes matter.
+Before collecting new notes, put the previous action card where everyone can see it and review what happened.
+This small habit keeps retro decisions visible after the meeting.

 HeyRetro helps by keeping boards structured and action items visible.
 Start with a format from the retrospective template library, run the retro, and carry owned actions into the next session.